carriemacfarlane/carriewritesdocs/blog/2024-12-19-review-old-content.md

 ### Question

-* When and how to review older articles for quality
+* When and how should we review older articles for quality?

 ### Answers